Description - Internet speeds are much slower than expected at a site.

 -

 For speed test results, we set expectations to approximately 90% of the fastest circuit's bandwidth.
 The internet uses flow-based load-balancing, meaning that all packets with a specific source and destination IP and port are considered one flow, and are therefore placed on the same link; this is done to ensure packets arrive at the remote endpoint in-order and to prevent problems with out-of-order packets.
 Depending on the speed test application, it is possible for all test flows to be load balanced over a single WAN circuit.
-However, speed test providers like Speedtest.net often use multiple flows per test, so a single speed test could be placed on multiple WAN links at the same time, and observed speed test results could be much higher.
+However, speed test providers like Speedtest.net or Cloudflare often use multiple flows per test, so a single speed test could be placed on multiple WAN links at the same time, and observed speed test results could be much higher.

 -